enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-compose.md

   - Start, Stop, Rebuild
 - Configuration for containers
 - Tool of defining and running **multi-container** Docker applications
+- Every container is a service of the compose

 **two essential things**